 What options are there for opening a bank account?

 In the face of all these hurdles, it’s normal to feel a bit helpless!
 The best solution is to call on your relocation agency to handle any formalities.
 France Global Relocation has set up a banking partnership to help you.
 You will quickly get an appointment at one of our partner banks.
 Proof of identity, a tax number and an original proof of residence will suffice to open an account and obtain a RIB.
 You will also be able to take advantage of banking benefits.

 It is important to be well informed.
 Currently, traditional banks propose the most comprehensive range of services, even if the formalities are somewhat laborious.
 Neobanks are a first-line alternative in getting an account quickly, but not all of them provide a chequebook.
 If you prefer the online banks, it will be easier to get an account after a few months in France, once you’ve obtained the supporting documents required.
-These latter two forms of banking are looking into broadening their services to better meet the specific needs of non-residents.
+The latter two forms of banking are considering expanding their services to better meet the specific needs of non-residents.
 In any case, having a French bank account (and a chequebook!) will make it easier to deal with day-to-day bureaucracy!

 Expatriée à Paris, passionnée par la communication interculturelle et les langues étrangères.